prefixFelix/mobitec-flipdot/README.md

 > [!TIP]
 > A complete list of all functions and their example use can be found in [example.py](serial-lib/py/MobiPy/example.py).

-The python libary offers the following featrues:
+The python library offers the following features:

 - Text with all available fonts / sizes.
 - Symbols